hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 Ran 1 test suites: 1 tests passed, 0 failed, 0 skipped (1 total tests)
 ```

-Your output will show you the state of numberOfTodos before you created a new todo and after.
+Your output will show you the state of `numberOfTodos` before you created a new todo and after.
 It also shows whether the test passed, failed or was skipped.

+{% hint style="warning" %}
+If you'd like to test a contract deployed on mainnet use the Mainnet PRC URL.
+Currently fork testing at the latest block is only supported.
+Be aware everytime you run your test it is against the latest state of the network.
+{% endhint %}

 ## Complete